Your Academic Advisor is Your Partner for Student Success

 Academic Support (Palisano Learning Center)

 The Palisano Learning Center (PLC) offers academic support to all enrolled students free of charge.
 Through the PLC, students can access individual, group, and online tutoring in a myriad of course areas.
-For students seeking specialized skill development, academic mentors are available upon request.
-In addition, the PLC offers workshops each semester on a variety of topics including time management, test-taking and note-taking strategies, learning styles, and more.
+For students seeking specialized skill development, academic coaches are available upon request.
+In addition, the PLC offers workshops each semester on a variety of topics including time management, test-taking and note-taking strategies, learning styles, resume writing, and more.
 The PLC houses a staffed Health Sciences Lab complete with nursing and health science related resources including anatomical models for student use.
-The PLC is located in room 113 on the Choate Campus.
+The PLC is located in the Library on the 4th floor of the Choate Campus.

 Student Engagement/Student Life Office